samlorenzo/samlorenzo.github.io/_posts/2025-06-05-first-blog-post.md

 When I’m not knee deep in automation or infrastructure, you’ll probably catch me outside, running (marathons too), surfing, skating, or skiing fresh powder when winter hits.
 Basically, if there’s a board involved, I’m in.

 To unwind, I watch my favorite YouTubers, get into self improvement books, or just enjoy the little things, a good meal, a quiet sunrise, or a chill sunset.
-I’m definitely a Cancer, reflective, passionate, and always chasing meaningful moments.

 Also, I’m super into personal finance and investing.
 I think building a future on purpose, whether through work or money goals, really matters.